92VV3M42d3v8/Qubes-Privacy-Doc/README.md

 9. How to run AppImage

     To be run they first need to be marked executable with chmod +x AppImage , where <AppImage> is the file name of the AppImage, including its file extension) and then run with ./AppImage .
 Either that or clicked/double-clicked in one's file manager.
+    Some considerable are Session, Telegram, tutanota and some more which I don't want to mention.

 10. A. Templates for different App and DispVM